-The Code addresses the requirements of the latest legislation in the field, including CE Marking, the Construction Products Regulations 1991, Building Regulations (England & Wales), Building (Scotland) Regulations 2004, Building Regulations (Northern Ireland) 2000, requirements under the Regulatory Reform Order (2005), the Disability Discrimination Act and the recent changes to Approved Document M (2004) to the England and Wales Building Regulations.
+The Code addresses the requirements of the latest legislation in the field, including CE Marking, the Construction Products Regulations 1991, Building Regulations (England & Wales), Building (Scotland) Regulations 2004, Building Regulations (Northern Ireland) 2000, requirements under the Regulatory Reform (Fire Safety) Order 2005, and the Disability Discrimination Act.
 Also considered are certification schemes and declarations of conformity with standards.
-It does not consider the proposed amendments to Approved Document "B" of the England & Wales Building Regulations which have recently been circulated for public consultation.